theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-define.md

 The following section shows how to use the BW Cube Component. <br>

-The BW Cube component can be used to extract data from BW InfoProviders (e.g., Cubes) directly or from BW Queries.
-The BW Queries, in this case, can be based on all possible InfoProviders.
+The BW Cube component can be used to extract MDC or BICS data from BW InfoProviders (e.g., Cubes) directly or from BW Queries.
+The BW Queries can be based on all possible InfoProviders.
 A common approach for this the extraction is to build the query that meets the business requirements.
 ![Bw-Cube-Data-Source](/img/content/Bw-Cube-Data-Source.png){:class="img-responsive"}